 - Create your letter using the EPIC format (Engage the listener, state the Problem, Inform about a solution, give a Call to action).
 For inspiration and ideas, read sample letters written by RESULTS activists (see below), watch for them on the RESULTS listserv, or scan your paper for letters you think are well written.

-- Check the Letter to the Editor page of your newspaper or its website for the guidelines and logistics for submitting a letter.
+- Check the opinion page of your newspaper or its website for the guidelines and logistics for submitting a letter.
 Most times you can create a draft on your computer then copy and paste it into an online web form.

 Be Clear and Concise – Most papers will not print letters that are more than 200 words.
 Some papers limit them to 150 words.
 The shorter the letter, the more likely it will be published.
 Stick to one subject and check your grammar.
 After you have written your letter, read it aloud (this really works).
 Ask yourself: Is my point clear?
 Is my letter compelling?
 Can I shorten it and still get my point across?
 See our Media Hooks and Framing page for tips on how to word your letter.

 Connect the Dots – Connect the dots between your community and our national and international poverty issues.
-For example, use local stories on schools to talk about global education, mention the local food bank to talk about the need for nutrition assistance programs, or link local economic stimulus stories to microcredit or individual development accounts.
+For example, use local stories on schools to talk about global education or mention the local food bank to talk about the need for nutrition assistance programs.
 Be creative.